Tart Cherry Juice Proven to be an Effective Sleep Aid.

 Studies in animals have shown that cherries lower body weight and abdominal fat, which is the type of fat linked with increased heart disease risk, metabolic syndrome, and type 2 diabetes.
 For now, we are waiting for the outcomes in human studies.

-Cherries are a seasonal product, available in June and July, but in order to get all the benefits from tart cherries year round, you can purchase cherry juice and dried cherries, which have similar properties to fresh cherries.
+Cherries are a seasonal product, available in June and July.
+But in order to get all the benefits from tart cherries year round, you can purchase cherry juice and dried cherries.
+They have similar properties to fresh cherries.
 When purchasing tart cherry juice, aim for 100% juice and avoid juice from concentrate.
-Frozen cherries’ antioxidant content is somewhat lower than that of fresh cherries; canned cherries’ antioxidant content is lower still, but remains significant.
+Frozen cherries’ antioxidant content is somewhat lower than that of fresh cherries.
+Canned cherries’ antioxidant content is lower still, but remains significant.